 The logarithm of a number or variable x to base b, logb x, is the exponent of b needed to give x.
 The bases most commonly used in mathematics are e and 10.
-A logarithm to base e, written as log x or ln x, is known as a natural logarithm.
+A logarithm to base e, written as loge x or ln x, is known as a natural logarithm.
+(For example, loge10 is approximately 2.30258.)
 A logarithm to base 10 is written as log10 x and is known as a common logarithm.

 The antilogarithm of a number x is the number whose logarithm is x; that is, if log y = x, then y is the antilogarithm of x.